techidaily/site-games-able/source/_posts/hitchless-guide-to-gaming-consoles-refunds-xbox.md

  Luckily, Xbox has streamlined this process to ensure that no unnecessary refund requests can be made.
 To check your Xbox account for refund-eligible digital purchases follow these steps:

-* View your**Subscription & billing** options via[the official Xbox website](https://support.xbox.com/en-us/help/subscriptions-billing/buy-games-apps/refund-orders) .
+* View your**Subscription & billing** options via [the official Xbox website](https://support.xbox.com/en-us/help/subscriptions-billing/buy-games-apps/refund-orders) .
 * Select**Sign In** to load your account details.

 ![A screenshot of the Subscriptions and Billing page of the official Xbox site with Sign In highlighted](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/10/screenshot-3133.jpg)